Top Tips for Reducing Friendly Fraud

 Best Ways to Reduce Chargeback Fraud

-Let’s look at a few ways to reduce friendly fraud and recoup profits from illegitimate chargebacks.
+While friendly fraud is widespread, merchants are not powerless.
+There are several ways to reduce friendly fraud and recoup profits from illegitimate chargebacks.

 Use Available Tools

 Banks have security measures built into their card schemes.
 These are meant to deter criminal fraud, but they can also help merchants defend against friendly fraud.
 Equally important, these tools can help strengthen a merchant’s representment case if cardholders do file illegitimate chargebacks.

 Card Security Codes: Card Verification Values codes (CVV2) cannot be stored by merchants, meaning they can’t be stolen by criminals.
 When a legitimate code is entered, it’s safe to assume the physical card is in the shoppers’ possession.
 Requiring the CVV2 can help prevent fraud, and having the code on a receipt can be effectively used to dispute chargebacks that result from supposedly unauthorized transactions.

 3-D Secure™.
 3-D Secure is a payment service providing extra security for Visa and MasterCard card schemes.
 Using a simple 3-step authentication procedure, shoppers are required to enter a predetermined passcode during the checkout process.
 Again, only the actual cardholder would normally be able to provide this information.

 Customer Address Verification.
 Checking the Address Verification System is an easy and effective way to reduce friendly fraud.
 A positive AVS match can refute a cardholder’s claim that the purchase wasn’t authorized, since a true criminal probably wouldn’t know the account billing address.
 This can also help flag potential criminal fraud during the checkout process.